-If you work in a CMS like WordPress or Open cart, look for a plugin that client uses that you can make it better, do it and submit that plugin for free and then let the webmaster know how your plugin can make their life simple.
+If you work in a CMS like WordPress or Open cart, look for a plugin that the client uses that you can make it better.
+Do it and submit that plugin for free and then let the webmaster know how your plugin can make their life simple.

 It is better to work for free than to work at an undervalued price.

 Do not consider other freelancers as your competitors.
 There is too much work for every one of us.
 So once you treat them as your ally than your competitors, a lot more can be done.

 Some of the examples of being an ally with a fellow freelancer can be

 - Complete end to end solution.
 For example as a developer, partner with a designer to provide a complete design and development services.

 - Or partner with a seasoned freelancer where you can work for him as a ghost freelancer.

 Ghost freelancing may not be fruitful for building your reputation.
 However, it can definitely help you with a constant source of money without a need to hunt for clients and can provide you much-needed stability to your freelancing career.